 The Cheviot Hills are the remains of a Devonian volcano and are the oldest rocks in the region.
-Igneous intrusions of the Whin Sill are evident across Northumberland e.g. ridges along Hadrian's Wall and cliffs at Bamburgh Castle.
+Igneous intrusions of the Whin Sill are visible across Northumberland, and are particularly evident as ridges along Hadrian's Wall and cliffs at Bamburgh Castle.